Will Ospreay: Professional wrestling style and persona

 Ospreay is known for his high-flying, high-risk style of wrestling, being nicknamed "The Aerial Assassin".
 He has said that this nickname is a reference to the Assassin's Creed video games and was a persona he adopted to stand out from other British high-flying wrestlers, particularly Pac.
 As a junior heavyweight, Ospreay used a springboard cutter named the OsCutter as his finishing maneuver.
 This high-risk style has caused concern about Ospreay's health and length of his career.
 This included a neck injury he suffered against Marty Scurll on 1 April 2018.
+He later decided to tone down his in-ring style after receiving advice from Chris Jericho in 2018.

 After his match against Kota Ibushi at Wrestle Kingdom 13, Ospreay shortened his nickname to "The Assassin" and debuted a new finisher, a swinging back elbow he later named the Hidden Blade.
 Since his transition to the Heavyweight division in 2020, Ospreay bulked up in size and muscle and gave himself the new nickname "The Commonwealth Kingpin".
 This led to him changing his in-ring style, as he continued to use high-flying offence but incorporated more technical skill as well as powerful offence, which includes a butterfly neckbreaker dubbed the Stormbreaker.
 In 2023, he returned to "The Aerial Assassin" moniker and began using a kneeling double underhook powerbomb called the Tiger Driver '91.
+In 2026, he began using a armbar dubbed Death Ground.

 Personal life

 Ospreay started a relationship with English-New Zealand wrestler Bea Priestley in 2017.
-They planned to move to Japan together due to their careers being based there, but had split up by 2021.
-Ospreay is in a relationship with fellow wrestler Alice Walker, better known by her ring name Alex Windsor, and is the step-father to Walker's son, Harry, from her marriage to Ospreay's late best friend Ryan Smile.
+They planned to move to Japan together because their careers were there, but had split up by 2021.
+Ospreay is in a relationship with fellow wrestler Alex Windsor and is the step-father to Windsor's son.
 Ospreay cited his desire to be able to raise his step-son in the United Kingdom as a major reason he signed with AEW instead of WWE in late 2023, as WWE would have required him to move to the United States, while AEW is willing to fly him in from the UK to all their events.
-In June 2025, Ospreay and Walker announced that they were engaged to be married.

-As part of the Speaking Out movement in 2020, Ospreay was accused of blacklisting former wrestler Pollyanna after she made allegations towards his friend and tag team partner Scott Wainwright.
-Independent wrestling promotion International Wrestling League (IWL) stated that a venue asked them to remove Pollyanna from a show at the request of Ospreay.
-However, it was later revealed by IWL that the venue itself had requested her removal rather than Ospreay.
-The person running IWL's Twitter account later said that the supposed evidence was actually their opinion on an "unclear situation".
+Ospreay and Windsor married in June 2026.

-Ospreay is dyslexic, has been diagnosed with ADHD, and believes he is autistic.
+Ospreay is dyslexic and has ADHD.